realvz/Ideal_life/README.md

 - Insure your home, auto, etc. Basically, anything that Geico commercials sell.
 - ~~Cut cable~~ Throw your TV out and put up a nice bookshelf instead, and start building a library of books that will improve your life 😊

+**Career**

+- Try to keep your knowledge current by choosing 1-3 sources of information.
+- Avoid information overload.
+- Network with like-minded people.
+- Take professional risks early in your career.
+- Don’t consider any profession “out of your reach”.
+It may be expensive to do, but if you can get the training, you can perform any job.
+For inspiration read [The Biggest Bluff](https://www.goodreads.com/book/show/49814228-the-biggest-bluff).
+With a Ph.D. in psychology and zero experience in poker, the author decides to compete in the prestigious World Series of Poker with barely twelve months of training and actually wins.
+How cool is that!

 ----